hanayashiki/AsrService/README.md

 ```
 cd AsrService
-chmod +x interact.sh
+chmod +x run.sh
-./interact.sh
+./run.sh
 ```

 And the build will start.
 It will pull some images like `microsoft/dotnet:aspnetcore-runtime` and `microsoft/dotnet:sdk`.
+After the build of the model is complete, just quit. `run.sh` will try to run it and it will fail because steps are not finished.

-It will build **kaldi** first, which may cost a lost of time and fail due to not enough memory.
+It will build **kaldi** first, which may cost a lot of time and fail due to not enough memory.
 After **kaldi** echos `done`, your terminal may lag for a few minutes but it does not matter, just sit.

 After kaldi is built successfully, it will download some other easier dependencies.